peteoshea/powershell-scripts-to-rule-them-all/README.md

 ### [winget](https://github.com/microsoft/winget-cli)

 Microsoft has recently released it's own package manager [winget](https://github.com/microsoft/winget-cli).
-This is currently only a preview so some functionality may not be available yet but it sounds promising so if you want to use this to install some packagesthen you can simply add a `winget-packages` file at the top level of the project with a list of the packages and they will be installed and updated as required.
+This is currently only a preview so some functionality may not be available yet but it sounds promising so if you want to use this to install some packages then you can simply add a `winget-packages` file at the top level of the project with a list of the packages and they will be installed and updated as required.

 ## The Scripts